-There are several different Swedish public agencies that provide information to international students.
-Please see the following list to find out more about who you should contact with specific types of questions.
+Several Swedish public agencies provide support to international students.
+See the following list to find out who you should contact with specific types of questions.

 University Admissions in Sweden